How does Microsoft make its billions? Microsoft revenue breakdown 2025

-Back in the 90’ Microsoft was only about Windows - the first OS that went on global scale usage, and it was the only usable option for a long time.
+Back in the 90s, Microsoft was only about Windows - the first OS that went on a global scale of usage, and it was the only usable option for a long time.
 But over time, when new operating systems and devices became available, Microsoft had to review their financial and technological policy and start selling in other fields.

 -